Browse by Medical Category

 The MGH Center for Community Health Improvement (CCHI) conducted its first community health needs assessments (CHNA) in 1995 in Revere, Chelsea and Charlestown.
 As a result of these assessments and together with our community partners, we have made substantial progress on preventing and reducing substance abuse, improving access to care for vulnerable populations, expanding opportunities for youth and more.

-For its 2016 Community Health Needs Assessment (CHNA) Report, the Massachusetts General Hospital (MGH) Center for Community Health Improvement (CCHI) focused on the factors contributing to adolescent substance use and mental health in the communities we serve: Chelsea, Revere, Charlestown, and East Boston.
+For its 2016 Community Health Needs Assessment (CHNA) Report & Implementation Plan, the Massachusetts General Hospital (MGH) Center for Community Health Improvement (CCHI) focused on the factors contributing to adolescent substance use and mental health in the communities we serve: Chelsea, Revere, Charlestown, and East Boston.
 We engaged more than 200 youth, mental health professionals, those in recovery, and family members of those in recovery in focus groups and interviews to inform the CHNA.

 By a significant margin, all three communities identified substance abuse, and the effects it has on quality of life including perceptions of violence and public safety, as their top two issues.
 Obesity/healthy living, cancer prevention/early detection, and access to care for vulnerable populations too were identified by all three communities.
 Finally, developing the assets of youth and encouraging educational attainment also were identified to protect against multiple high risk behaviors.
 These are CCHI’s six priority areas for at least the next three years.